Eight dead, hundreds displaced as flash floods hit Kampala - Uganda

 Eight dead, hundreds displaced as flash floods hit Kampala

-On Sunday 26th May 2019, heavy rains hit several areas of Uganda including the Capital, Kampala.
-A number of areas flooded, roads cut off and a lot of property was destructed.
+On Sunday 26thth May 2019, heavy rains hit several areas of Uganda including the Capital, Kampala.
+A number of areas flooded, roadscut off and a lot of property was destructed.
 Over eight people are believed to have lost their lives in the areas of Kikajjo, Lubowa and Lufuka all located in Masajja and Bunamwaya divisions (Kampala suburbs).
 Over 500 households were affected.
 The most affected villages include;Lubowa, Lufuka,Kazinga, Wakulekana, Buzali, MasajjaKibiraB, Lwasa bridge way triangle, Kabuma,Katongo,Kikajjo, Katwe, MakindyeSsabagabo among others.

 “I lost about 300 chicken yesterday.
 The water was just too much and it rose so high to the level of windows, the chicken were trapped inside and starteddying one by one, there are still more dying up to now.
 This was my only source of income for my family.”
 Said Mr.Richard Kanyike 63, a resident of Lufuka zone in Bunamwaya Through the Uganda Red Cross Kampala South Branch office located in MakindyeSsaabagabo Zone, a response action team (RCATs) was dispatched, joined by local authorities and other community responders to swing in action.